-The economy has always played a key role in determining the growth of the freight industry.
 As the demand for goods and services increases, the need for transporting these goods and services to customers increases.
 In addition, as consumer preferences and needs of goods and services change, the freight industry must respond to remain competitive.
 Today, the continuing trend of companies moving to reduce capital costs by minimizing inventories and providing just in time shipping has changed the dynamics of freight transportation.

 Freight can be moved from origin to destination by truck, rail, barge, airplane, pipeline or a combination of modes.
-Trucks have the greatest range of accessibility since they can operate on most roads and are not limited to a fixed route.
-Trucks are also able to transport smaller freight shipments, known as less-than-truckload shipments, at feasible costs.
+Trucking has the greatest range of accessibility since they can operate on most roads and are not set to a fixed route.
+Trucks are also able to transport smaller freight shipments, known as less than truckload shipments, at feasible costs.

 Shipping freight by rail or barge becomes feasible if there is a large quantity of the same commodity destined for a common location, the commodity is being shipped over a distance greater than 500 miles, or if the size or weight of the commodity exceeds the limitations of trucking.
-Shipping freight by air is expensive and is typically only done when freight by air is expensive and is typically only done when the commodity has a high value or requires next day delivery over a long distance, such as parcels and mail.
-Pipelines can continuously transport liquid or gas commodities over a fixed route with little interruption and little manpower.
+Shipping freight by air is expensive and is typically only done when the commodity has a high value or requires next day delivery over a long distance such as parcels and mail.
+Pipelines can continuously transport liquid or gas commodities over a fixed route with little interruption and little man power.

 In analyzing the movement of freight for the Knoxville Region, it is important to view the freight industry in two aspects.
 The first aspect concentrates on the Region's role in the national and international freight scene.
 This involves analyzing the movement of freight originating in, destined to, or passing through the Region.

 The second aspect, which is discussed in Chapter VI, involves analyzing the everyday movement of freight within the TPO Area, most commonly referred to as urban goods movement.